General Court (European Union): Competence

+Cases where a member of the staff of an EU institution has a grievance towards its employer.
+Originally dealt with by the European Union Civil Service Tribunal, the General Court took them over when the Tribunal was dissolved on 1 September 2016.

-The creation of the General Court instituted a judicial system based on two levels of jurisdiction: all cases heard at first instance by the General Court may be subject to a right of appeal to the Court of Justice on points of law only.
+All cases heard at first instance by the General Court may be subject to a right of appeal to the Court of Justice on points of law only.
+However, due to the high number of appeals lodged, a mechanism is now in place to filter them and allow only a few to reach the Court of Justice.

-In view of the increasing number of cases brought before the General Court in the last five years, to relieve it of some of the caseload, the Treaty of Nice, which entered into force on 1 February 2003, provides for the creation of 'judicial panels' in certain specific areas.

-On 2 November 2004 the Council adopted a decision establishing the European Union Civil Service Tribunal.
-This new specialised tribunal, composed of seven judges, heard and determined at first instance disputes involving the European Civil Service.
-Its decisions were subject to appeal before the General Court on points of law only.
-In exceptional cases, decisions of the General Court in this area could be reviewed by the Court of Justice.
-The European Union Civil Service Tribunal was duly constituted into law on 2 December 2005.
-Despite the success in its mandate, it was dissolved on 1 September 2016, leading to the doubling of the number of judges at the General Court.

 Composition

 Since February 2020 the General Court is composed of 54 Judges; this follows a 2016 reform which increased the number of judges to two per member state by 2019, and the departure of the UK from the EU at the end of January 2020.
 The Judges are appointed for a renewable term of six years by common accord of the governments of the Member States.
 As of February 2020, there are 49 Judges in post: 23 member states have nominated both their judges, whilst Latvia, Poland, and Slovakia have nominated just one, and Slovenia has nominated neither.

 The members of the General Court elect their president and the presidents of the Chambers of five Judges from among their number for a renewable period of three years.

 There are no permanent Advocates General attached to the General Court (unlike the European Court of Justice, which has eleven Advocates General).
 However, the task of an Advocate General may be performed in a limited number of cases by a Judge nominated to do so.
 In practice this has been done occasionally.